sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/200 - troubleshoot-in-the-app.md

 Inspect all extracted text
 ====

 Sometimes, the text you see in the rendered PDF does not match the direct text extraction.
-To inspect all the text Sensible extracted from a document, then use the following config:
+To inspect all the text Sensible extracted from a document, use the following config:

 ```json
 {